sudhuirus/conversational-agent-application-starter-kit/README.md

     ```sh
     $ cf create-service natural_language_classifier standard classifier-service
     ```
     **Note:** You will see a message that states "Attention: The plan `standard` of service `natural_language_classifier` is not free.
 The instance `classifier-service` will incur a cost.
 Contact your administrator if you think this is in error.".
-The first NLC instance that you create is free under the standard plan, so there will be no chanrge if you only create a single classifier instance for use by this application.
+The first NLC instance that you create is free under the standard plan, so there will be no change if you only create a single classifier instance for use by this application.

   <a name="step10"></a>
   10. Sign up at [themoviedb.com][the_movie_db] and get an [API key][the_movie_db_api_key].